jolerasioo/backend-python-fastapi-social-network/README.md

 # Learning Project
 This is a containerized python API for a social media project using the FastAPI framework, and a PosgreSQL DB.
 The API counts with secure authentication and authorization for users.

+# To be added next:
+- testing
+- deployment

 ## Setup

 ### Option 1: local machine